Rich nations must do more to fight pandemics -WHO draft treaty | Law-Order

 On the sidelines of the WHO's annual assembly in Geneva, U.S. Health and Human Services Secretary Xavier Becerra struck an upbeat note, saying countries would stick to the current negotiating timeline and adopt the accord at the same meeting next year.
 "We feel good.
 The U.S. is ready," he told reporters, adding that the next global health threat was "probably not far away".

 Washington had initially expressed reservations about a legally-binding accord and some Republicans continue to lobby against it.
-The 42-page document aims to help the world do better after COVID.
-Member states have the option to remove numerous paragraphs from it in future negotiations, including the one about responsibilities.
+The 42-page document sent to member states and non-governmental organisations on Tuesday was drawn up based on suggestions from all member states in response to previous versions of the text.
+Countries have the option to remove numerous paragraphs from it in future negotiations, including the one about responsibilities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)